vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.
 And *he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years*.
 {% ct 'Revelation 20:1-2' %}

-The chain described here is a symbolic chain of circumstances because Satan will be confined to planet earth without anyone to tempt or deceive, for the saved will be in heaven and the unsaved will be dead.
-For the first time since his rebellion in heaven, he is deprived of his power, and this will be his fate for 1,000 years.
-It is interesting to note that the Greek word for “bottomless pit” is “abussos” (abyss)—the same word used in {% rf 'Genesis 1:2' false %} for the word “deep”.
-In other words, the earth will resemble its original state during this time.
+The chain described here is a symbolic chain of circumstances, representing Satan’s confinement to the desolate earth, where he will have no one to tempt or deceive—for the saved will be in heaven, and the lost will be dead.
+For the first time since his rebellion in heaven, he will be completely deprived of his power—a condition that will last for a thousand years.
+It is noteworthy that the Greek word translated “bottomless pit” is *abussos* (abyss)—the same word used in {% rf 'Genesis 1:2' false %} for “deep”.
+In other words, during this period, the earth will return to a chaotic, uninhabited state similar to its condition before Creation.

 ## Who else is bound with him?

 > For if God spared not the *angels that sinned*, but cast them down to hell, and *delivered them into chains of darkness, to be reserved unto judgment*.
 {% ct '2 Peter 2:4' %}

-The angels under Satan’s command whom he managed to deceive in heaven and persuade to join him in his rebellion against God will also be confined to planet earth during this 1,000 year period.
+The fallen angels under Satan’s command—whom he first persuaded, by deception, to join his rebellion against God in heaven—will also be confined to the desolate earth with him.
+They will have ample time to reflect on their actions as they behold the devastation surrounding them—a constant reminder of the woeful consequences their rebellion has brought.

 ## What happens to the lost?

 > And the slain of the LORD shall be at that day from one end of the earth even unto the other end of the earth: *they shall not be lamented, neither gathered, nor buried*; they shall be dung upon the ground.
 {% ct 'Jeremiah 25:33' %}

- The brightness of Jesus’ coming—His glorious, holy presence—kills the unrighteous, and they remain dead during the 1,000 years.
-They will have no opportunity to repent because the time to do so has run out.
+ The brightness of Jesus’ coming—His glorious and holy presence—will destroy the lost, who will remain dead for the entire millennium.
+Contrary to the popular secret rapture theory, which teaches that the lost will have a second chance to repent, they will have no such opportunity—for they will be dead, and the door of mercy will have closed forever.

 ## What happens to planet Earth?

 > And the seventh angel poured out his vial into the air; and there came a great voice out of the temple of heaven, from the throne, saying, It is done.
 And there were voices, and thunders, and lightnings; and there was *a great earthquake*, such as was not since men were upon the earth, so mighty an earthquake, and so great.
 And the great city was divided into three parts, and the cities of the nations fell: and great Babylon came in remembrance before God, to give unto her the cup of the wine of the fierceness of his wrath.
 And *every island fled away, and the mountains were not found*.
 And there fell upon men *a great hail* out of heaven, every stone about the weight of a talent: and men blasphemed God because of the plague of the hail; for the plague thereof was exceeding great.
 {% ct 'Revelation 16:17-21' %}

+> Therefore *I will shake the heavens, and the earth shall remove out of her place*, in the wrath of the LORD of hosts, and in the day of his fierce anger.
+{% ct 'Isaiah 13:13' %}

 > I beheld the earth, and, lo, *it was without form, and void; and the heavens, and they had no light*.
 I beheld the mountains, and, lo, they trembled, and all the hills moved lightly.
 I beheld, and, lo, *there was no man, and all the birds of the heavens were fled*.
 I beheld, and, lo, the *fruitful place was a wilderness, and all the cities thereof were broken down* at the presence of the LORD, and by his fierce anger.
 For thus hath the LORD said, The *whole land shall be desolate*; yet will I not make a full end.
 {% ct 'Jeremiah 4:23-27' %}

-> But with righteousness shall he judge the poor, and reprove with equity for the meek of the earth: and he shall *smite the earth with the rod of his mouth*, and with the breath of his lips shall he slay the wicked.
-{% ct 'Isaiah 11:4' %}

-The earthquake and hailstorm at Jesus’ second coming will return the earth to its original state—a dark and disorganized place unsuitable for life {% rf 'Genesis 1:2' %}.
+The destruction at Jesus’ second coming will return the earth to its original state—a dark, barren place, unsuitable for life {% rf 'Genesis 1:2' %}.
+The fact that the earth will actually be moved from its current position likely explains why the heavens will have no light.

 ## Will Christ establish an earthly millennium?